Country of Origin: United States

 However, it was the Silver Dollar strain, created by William Chester, that probably had the greatest impact on the creation of the modern Alapaha Blue Blood Bulldog.
 Mr. Chester described the Silver Dollar strain of bulldogs as:

-“a cross between the Old Mountain Bulldog from the Big Sand Mountain area in NE Alabama and Lookout Mountain area in Southern Tennessee, Colby Pit- Bulls and Catahoula Leopard Dogs he’s had for thirty years, used for rounded up his cattle.”
+“a cross between the Old Mountain Bulldog from the Big Sand Mountain area in NE Alabama and the Lookout Mountain area in Southern Tennessee, Colby Pit Bulls, and Catahoula Leopard Dogs he’s had for thirty years, used for rounding up his cattle.”

-It was also one of his Silver Dollar line dogs “Blue Boy”, purchased by Lana Lou Lane, that sired “Lana’s Marcelle” the dog that would later be advertised as the foundation sire of her line of the Alapaha Blue Blood Bulldog.
-This would later create scandal as Lana Lou Lane, the self-professed creator of the breed, claimed to have bred “Blue Boy” herself out of (Ham Bone × Magnolia) in her submitted pedigree documentation to ARF (Animal Research Foundation).
-In actuality, the truth was that “Blue Boy” was sired by William Chester’s “Black Jack”; a large 82 pound Silver Dollar dog that also sired “Chester’s BOSS”, and “Waldron’s Samantha”; two dogs that were also used in the breeding of the modern day Alapaha Blue Blood Bulldog.
+It was also one of his Silver Dollar line dogs, “Blue Boy,” purchased by Lana Lou Lane, that sired “Lana’s Marcelle,” the dog that would later be advertised as the foundation sire of her line of the Alapaha Blue Blood Bulldog.
+This later created a scandal, as Lana Lou Lane, the self-professed creator of the breed, claimed to have bred “Blue Boy” herself out of (Ham Bone × Magnolia) in her submitted pedigree documentation to the ARF (Animal Research Foundation).
+In actuality, the truth was that “Blue Boy” was sired by William Chester’s “Black Jack,” a large 82-pound Silver Dollar dog who also sired “Chester’s BOSS” and “Waldron’s Samantha,” two dogs that were also used in the breeding of the modern-day Alapaha Blue Blood Bulldog.

-Mr. Chester believed that all of his Silver Dollar Line dogs should be game tested vigorously on live-stock as part of the breeding and culling process.
-Although the majority of his dogs were considered to be man-aggressive- a trait he deemed undesirable, the mixture of Catahoula x Catch-weight American Pit Bull Terrier x Mountain dog was deadly.
+Mr. Chester believed that all of his Silver Dollar Line dogs should be game-tested vigorously on livestock as part of the breeding and culling process.
+Although the majority of his dogs were considered to be man-aggressive—a trait he deemed undesirable—the mixture of Catahoula, Catch-weight American Pit Bull Terrier, and Mountain Dog was deadly.

-The Cowdog strain created by Cecil Evans was the result of his desire to create the ultimate working stock dog.
-In the 1940s there were several failed breeding attempts to create a dog with the prerequisite aggression and endurable working catch dog characteristics he was looking for.
-He came to the opinion that the current strain of Ol’ Southern Whites he was using in his breeding program had been diluted to the point that many of their enduring qualities had been lost when compared to their English counterparts.
-So he set about a search to find a line of bulldogs that still retained original bull baiting power and tenacity; something he believed the local bulldog strains were missing and didn’t produce in their offspring when crossed with his cattle coursing cur dogs.
-He happened upon an article by a Mr. Clifford Derwent of London, England who at the time was trying to preserve in his bulldogs the savage qualities of the Pit Fighting and Bull Baiting era.
+The Cowdog strain, created by Cecil Evans, was the result of his desire to create the ultimate working stock dog.
+In the 1940s, there were several failed breeding attempts to create a dog with the necessary aggression and enduring catch-dog characteristics he was looking for.
+He came to the conclusion that the current strain of Ol’ Southern Whites he was using in his breeding program had been diluted to the point that many of their original qualities had been lost when compared to their English counterparts.
+So, he set out to find a line of bulldogs that still retained the original bull-baiting power and tenacity—qualities he believed the local bulldog strains were missing and didn’t produce in their offspring when crossed with his cattle-coursing cur dogs.
+He happened upon an article by a Mr. Clifford Derwent of London, England, who, at the time, was trying to preserve in his bulldogs the savage qualities of the pit-fighting and bull-baiting era.

-“I needed a dog that would be a companion and protector to my children and home yet I also was in need of a dog that would help with the farming duties.
-The Catahoula Bulldog fit my purpose exactly”.
+“I needed a dog that would be a companion and protector to my children and home, yet I also needed a dog that would help with the farming duties.
+The Catahoula Bulldog fit my purpose exactly.”

-The most famous pup to come out of his breeding program was “Blue Muskee” (sire: DUDE × dam: Silver) who in turn sired “Miller’s Blue Ox”, the unknown sire of Lana Lou Lanes “Lana’s Sylvia Lane” and “Quinlan’s Hank” as well as countless other dogs that were bred by Lana Lou Lane.
-This particular dog was of special interest to Lana Lou Lane for the blue-merle coloration that often times appeared in his offspring.
+The most famous pup to come out of his breeding program was “Blue Muskee” (sire: DUDE × dam: Silver), who in turn sired “Miller’s Blue Ox,” the unknown sire of Lana Lou Lane’s “Lana’s Sylvia Lane” and “Quinlan’s Hank,” as well as countless other dogs bred by Lana Lou Lane.
+This particular dog was of special interest to Lana Lou Lane due to the blue-merle coloration that often appeared in his offspring.

-It is from four strains of indigenous bulldog and the desire of a dedicated group of Southerners to preserve them that the Alapaha Blue Blood Bulldog was born.
-These individuals’ banded together to form the Alapaha Blue Blood Bulldog Association (ABBA) in 1979.
-The initial founders of the organization were Lana Lou Lane, Pete Strickland (her husband and first cousin), Oscar & Betty Wilkerson, Nathan & Kathy Waldron and a few others with dogs from the surrounding area.
-The initial Articles of Constitution from 1979 for the ABBA, complete with Lana Lou Lane’s signature, list her as the clubs acting secretary.
+It is from four strains of indigenous bulldogs and the desire of a dedicated group of Southerners to preserve them that the Alapaha Blue Blood Bulldog was born.
+These individuals banded together to form the Alapaha Blue Blood Bulldog Association (ABBA) in 1979.
+The initial founders of the organization were Lana Lou Lane, Pete Strickland (her husband and first cousin), Oscar and Betty Wilkerson, Nathan and Kathy Waldron, and a few others with dogs from the surrounding area.
+The initial Articles of Constitution from 1979 for the ABBA, complete with Lana Lou Lane’s signature, list her as the club’s acting secretary.

-With the creation of the ABBA, the stud book for the Alapaha Blue Blood Bulldog was closed.
-This meant that no other dogs outside of the original 50 or so already listed in the stud book could be registered or introduced into the breed unless they could be traced directly back to those dogs.
-It is reported that sometime after this tension in the ABBA between Lana Lou Lane and other members began to rise regarding the issue of the closed studbook, ultimately resulting in Lana Lou Lane leaving the ABBA all together in 1985.
-It is believed that under pressure from her customers to produce more merle colored Alapaha Blue Blood Bulldogs, her desire to maximize their salability and her profit that she began looking into creating her own line of Alapaha Blue Blood Bulldogs by crossing Catahoulas back into her existing lines.
-This of course was a direct violation of the standards and practices set forth by the ABBA.
-As such they refused to register her new mixed breed Catahoula hybrids as Alapaha Blue Blood Bulldogs.
+With the creation of the ABBA, the studbook for the Alapaha Blue Blood Bulldog was closed.
+This meant that no other dogs outside of the original 50 or so already listed in the studbook could be registered or introduced into the breed unless they could be traced directly back to those dogs.
+It is reported that sometime after this, tension within the ABBA began to rise regarding the issue of the closed studbook, ultimately resulting in Lana Lou Lane leaving the ABBA altogether in 1985.
+It is believed that under pressure from her customers to produce more merle-colored Alapaha Blue Blood Bulldogs, her desire to maximize their salability and profit led her to begin looking into creating her own line of Alapaha Blue Blood Bulldogs by crossing Catahoulas back into her existing lines.
+This, of course, was a direct violation of the standards and practices set forth by the ABBA.
+As such, they refused to register her new mixed-breed Catahoula hybrids as Alapaha Blue Blood Bulldogs.

 As to the reason for her departure from the ABBA, Lana Lou Lane states: